balajisagar387/interview/Jenkins_intr_prep.md

 configure testing using JUnit
 set up notification

+# Trobleshooting
+jenkins error
+128 -> no cred configured
+401, 403 -> wrong cred
+137 -> memory  not enough
+ xms -> initial memory for the pipeline xmx -> max memory

+Sonarqube
+internal server error
+restart the server

+if you getting error while pushing large size file in git you need to update post buffer size

 # explain jenkins pipeline?
 automation techanology end to end process of building ,testing,and deploying software